 - Participating in AI and NLP communities to share insights

-- Anticipate potential edge cases and address them in your prompts
+- Anticipating potential edge cases and addressing them in your prompts

-- Develop strategies for gracefully recovering from unexpected outputs
+- Developing strategies for gracefully recovering from unexpected outputs

 - Researching domain-specific terminology and concepts